up button arrow

 This regulation is necessary considering the growing number of insurance companies as well as insurance-based businesses in the state.

 In 2020, Texas had 1,168 Property and Casualty insurance companies offering coverage to the state’s residents.
 Out of those, 198 were domestic (where the company is domiciled in TX) and 970 were foreign (domiciled in other states or countries).
-As of late 2022, there were over 83 thousand state-licensed Property and Casualty insurance agents.
+As of mid 2023, there were over 84 thousand state-licensed Property and Casualty insurance agents.

-The total amount of direct P&C Insurance premium written in Texas in 2020 was almost $64 billion ($63,870,752,000), which is significantly higher than neighboring states like Louisiana, Arkansas, Oklahoma, and New Mexico combined.
-Nationwide, Texas accounted for the second-largest amount of the P&C direct premiums written, after California.
-Out of the direct premiums written in the state, almost $11 billion ($10,807,416,000) was written as Homeowners coverage, which is nearly 17% of all P&C insurance in Texas.
+As of 2023, the total amount of direct P&C Insurance premium written in Texas annually is around $64-$65 billion, which is significantly higher than neighboring states like Louisiana, Arkansas, Oklahoma, and New Mexico combined.
+Nationwide, Texas accounts for the second-largest amount of the P&C direct premiums written, after California.
+Out of all direct premiums written in the state, around 17% of the total goes toward Residential P&C insurance in Texas.

 Residential property insurance in Texas works as a policy that helps insuring the home where insurance holders live, as well as their personal belongings.
 Home insurance policy may be purchased from Texas-licensed insurance agents and companies licensed by the Texas Department of Insurance (TDI).